Internet Protocol Address Assignment Policy

 - The Vice President and Chief Information Officer is responsible for implementing systems and specifications to facilitate unit compliance with this policy.

-- University of Florida CNS will establish an IP address utilization plan and allocate IP addresses per the plan.
+- University of Florida ICT will establish an IP address utilization plan and allocate IP addresses per the plan.

 - University of Florida IT-Directors are responsible for appointing Network Contacts to manage their IP address space.